Joeckick/youtube-context-curator/README.md

 Or an Engineer who's trying to stay on top of all the latest developments with AI, and which ones you should / shouldn't employ.

 You know there's content in there that could help you work better, stay current, or get to the next level.
-You just don't know which specific videos, when they're pushing out 3 a week.
+You just don't know which specific videos, when each of the channels is pushing out 3 a week.

+**What is it**

+This isn't a youtube summariser.
+There's hundreds of those.

-This isn't a summariser.
-It's a filter that finds what's relevant and a translator that turns generic advice into specific action.
+This tool is a a filter that finds what's relevant and a translator that turns generic advice into specific action.

+It monitors your channels and sends a daily email rating each video against your context, so you know what to watch and what to skip.

 ![Example digest email](screenshot.png)